Hermann Burchardt: Life and career

 Burchardt, born in Berlin in 1857 to a Jewish family, gave up his unwanted merchant profession at the age of 30, following the death of his father who left him with a large inheritance.
 Around this time, Burchardt who had developed a keen interest in photography, chose to become a privateer - that is, a man who travelled for pleasure.
-Before disembarking on his journeys to Africa and the Middle East, he learnt systematically, both, Arabic and Turkish, while studying in Berlin's Department of Oriental Languages (Seminar für Orientalische Sprachen) between the years 1890–1892, as also learnt the rudiments of Swahili and Persian (Farsi).
+Before disembarking on his journeys to Africa and the Middle East, he learnt systematically both Arabic and Turkish while studying in Berlin's Department of Oriental Languages (Seminar für Orientalische Sprachen) between the years 1890–1892, and also the rudiments of Swahili and Persian (Farsi).
 Burchardt's first trip in the Spring of 1893 brought him to the Siwa Oasis in Egypt.
 Later he settled in Damascus for a few years, using the city as his base for disembarking on his more extended travels.
 In his travels throughout the Muslim world, he was usually accompanied by his Syrian Arab guide and confidant, Abu Ibrahim.

 The beginning of his journeys took him to Tangier, in Morocco, and from there to Samarkand in Central Asia.
 Eventually, his tours would lead him to East Africa and, particularly, to the southern part of the Arabian Peninsula.
 On these trips he was furnished with his own complete, state-of-the-art photographic equipment, enabling him to take photographs of peoples and the places he visited.
 He had also taken along with him the necessary tools for developing the plates and for the production of prints.
 As an avid traveler Burchardt had photographed extensively not only in the Arabic Middle East (e.g. archaeological sites in Hauran of Syria, etc.) and North Africa (including Morocco), but also in Turkey and Persia, and Australia.

 In February 1906, Burchardt returned to Germany where he gave a lecture at the General Assembly of the Berlin Society for Geography.
 Burchardt used the home of Gustav Sachs in Moabit, Berlin, as his home base whenever he returned to Germany.